What are Google Search Agents?

 What should brands do first for Agentic Engine Optimization?

 Brands should start by improving real-time indexing, JSON-LD coverage, product or service schema depth, and feed freshness.
 The goal is to make every high-value offer easy for Search Agents to understand, verify, and recommend.
+Use the LLM Crawlability & Context Auditor to preflight crawler access, robots policy, schema validity, and source readability before larger AEO sprints.

 Does traditional SEO still matter after Search Agents?